edm1/error-aware-demultiplexer/README.md

 - `--JarLoc` - Location of picard.jar (./libs/picard.jar)

 ##### Troubleshooting
 If you get the error "Could not find a format with available files for the following data types: Position", it is because the folder `MiSeqAnalysis/InterOp` needs to be present in addition to `MiSeqAnalysis/Data/Intensities/BaseCalls`.
-I.e. the following (*) folders/files are required:
+I.e. the following starred (*) folders/files are required:

 ```
 MiSeqAnalysis